wikimedia/mediawiki-vagrant/README.md

 You can add roles to MediaWiki-Vagrant!
 A 'role' represents a set of software configurations required for giving this machine some special function.
-Vagrant has several commands to manage enabled roles:
+Vagrant has several commands to manage enabled roles.
+See `vagrant roles -h` for more help on usage.

- * disable-role
- * enable-role
- * list-roles
- * reset-roles

 If you'd like to use the Vagrant-Mediawiki codebase to describe a development environment that you could then share with other developers, you should do so